 Bird finished the game with just 19 points and 10 rebounds but this wasn’t the worst butt whooping Jordan gave him this season.
 At the end of the season, Jordan won his first MVP award and had 47 first-place votes compared to Bird’s 16.
-In case you were wondering, Magic Johnson finished 3rd in voting.
+In case you were wondering, Magic Johnson finished third in the voting.

 THE BEST JORDAN VS BIRD MATCHUP IN 88